 Notably, the lengths of most EAQMDS codes mentioned above are divisors of $q^2\pm 1$.
-Therefore, Scholars are also committed to constructing new EAQMDS codes with length not divide $q^2 \pm 1$.
-In \cite{GL20}, Guo et al. extended the length of EAQMDS codes by adding $1$ to the length in \cite{GLLW20}, so the length may not divide $q^2\pm 1$.
-In \cite{JCL21}, Jin et al. obtained some new families of EAQMDS codes via GRS codes over finite fields of odd characteristic, for given $q$, the lengths of these EAQMDS codes may not be divisors of $q^2\pm 1$ and can reach $(q-3)(q+1)$.
-Very recently, Wang and Li \cite{WJ22} constructed two new classes of EAQMDS codes with length are sums of two divisors of $q^2-1$ from GRS codes.
+Therefore, scholars are also committed to construct EAQMDS codes of lengths not dividing $q^2 \pm 1$.
+Guo et al.\cite{GL20} extended the lengths of EAQMDS codes by adding $1$ to the lengths in \cite{GLLW20}, so the lengths may not divide $q^2\pm 1$.
+Jin et al.\cite{JCL21} derived several new classes of EAQMDS codes from GRS codes over finite fields of odd characteristic $q$, whose lengths may not be divisors of $q^2\pm 1$ and can reach $(q+1)(q-3)$.
+Very recently, Wang and Li \cite{WJ22} constructed two classes of EAQMDS codes of the lengths that are sums of two divisors of $q^2-1$ from GRS codes.

-Going on the line of the above work, in this paper, we construct following two classes EAQMDS codes based on generalized Reed-Solomon codes.
-The length may not be divisors of $q^2\pm 1$, which are new and have never been reported.
+Going on the line of the above work, we construct three classes of EAQMDS codes with parameters $[[n, n-2d+c+2, d; c]]_q$ based on GRS codes as follows: